-Car insurance may be required in nearly every state.
-But that doesn’t mean every driver has coverage.
+Car insurance may be required in nearly every state – but that doesn’t mean every driver has coverage.

 In this example, Katie does not have uninsured or underinsured motorist coverage.
-Here are some ways Katie, the not-at-fault driver, would be covered if she had $18,000 of car damage, $50,000 of medical bills and injuries that prevented her from working for two months.
-In this example, Katie has no uninsured or underinsured motorist coverage.
+Here are some ways Katie, the not-at-fault driver, would be covered if she had $18,000 of car damage and $50,000 of medical bills and injuries that prevented her from working for two months.

 If David had $300,000 of bodily injury liability and $100,000 of property damage liability, Katie’s car damage and injuries would be fully covered.
 David’s bodily injury liability coverage will also reimburse Katie for the two months she couldn’t work.

 Situation 2: David has the state minimum liability coverage.Most states require drivers to have a minimum amount of auto insurance to cover the injuries and property damage they’re responsible for.
 But those limits are typically low, which can leave injured, not-at-fault drivers vulnerable.

-Let’s say David and Katie’s accident happened in a state with minimum liability requirements of $25,000 per individual injured in an accident and $7,500 for property damage, and David only bought only the minimum coverage.
-If David didn’t have enough personal assets to cover the rest of Katie’s claim, she would be stuck with $37,500 in uncovered medical bills, $10,500 in uncovered car repair bills and no reimbursement for the two months she wasn’t able to work.
+Let’s say David and Katie’s accident happened in a state with minimum liability requirements of $25,000 per individual injured in an accident and $7,500 for property damage, and David only bought the minimum coverage.
+If David didn’t have enough personal assets to cover the rest of Katie’s claim, she would be stuck with $25,000 in uncovered medical bills, $10,500 in uncovered car repair bills and no reimbursement for the two months she wasn’t able to work.

 The only way Katie can recover any money from David is to sue him.
 This often doesn’t help because drivers who don’t purchase insurance or who take out a bare-bones policy usually don’t have many assets in the first place.
 Katie could potentially be stuck with the entire bill.